 - A rigid flatfoot deformity, particularly if only one foot is flat and the other has a higher arch, although the condition can occur in both feet

-An x-ray is usually needed to diagnose a tarsal coalition and often advanced imaging modalities such as an MRI or CT scan are used to fully diagnose the coalition if x-rays are not definitive.
-An MRI can be helpful in diagnosing fibrous or “non-bony” tarsal coalitions that can be missed on routine x-ray and CT scans tend to provide excellent views of coalitions as well.
+Our doctors will take x-rays to diagnose a tarsal coalition.
+In cases where the x-ray is not definitive, the doctor may employ such advanced imaging modalities such as MRI or CT scans.
+If the x-rays taken are not definitive, advanced imaging modalities such as an MRI or CT scan may be used.
+An MRI can be helpful in diagnosing fibrous or “non-bony” tarsal coalitions that can be missed on a routine x-ray.
+CT scans tend to provide excellent views of coalitions as well.

 Generally, non-operative treatment involves:

 - Steroid injection into the affected joint